oracle-livelabs/oml/oml-services/oml-notebook-and-automl-ui/oml-notebook-and-automl-ui.md

     ![AutoML-create-experiment](images/automl-screenshot-8.jpg)

-* To make some customizations you can expand the Additional Settings menu
+* To make customizations you can expand the Additional Settings menu

     ![AutoML-additional-settings](images/automl-screenshot-9.jpg)